INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Results

-Finally, Table \ref{Models_performance_3} shows the results for the largest network of City 3, and it is clear that the GNN-RNN models outperform the baseline models.
-In particular, the GIN-RNN models achieve the highest AUC scores on both seen and unseen nodes, indicating their superior performance.
-Additionally, when it comes to the AUPRC metric calculated on seen and unseen nodes, all GNN-RNN models perform exceptionally well, with no clear winner among them.
-Notably, the Feature+PR-GRU and Features-LSTM models, which do not have a computationally expensive GNN component, exhibit the poorest time performance and the highest environmental impact.
-This is due to the need for a high positive SMOTE oversampling rate to achieve optimal performance, which incurs significant computational costs for larger networks (see online Appendix B for the detailed overview of optimal model configurations).
+For the largest network of City 3, it becomes apparent that the GNN-RNN models outperform the baseline models.
+In particular, the GIN-RNN models achieve the highest AUC values on both seen and unseen nodes, indicating their superior performance.
+Additionally, in terms of AUPRC on seen and unseen nodes, all GNN-RNN models perform exceptionally well, with no clear winner among them.

-In summary, more sophisticated models, and specifically the GIN-GRU combination, perform best the larger the network, becoming dominant in the biggest network of all.
-This is consistent with other results in deep learning, that speak how data-hungry these models can be: in order to improve above simpler alternatives, it is necessary to have enough data diversity to reach effective results.
-In terms of computing time, models with pure attention mechanisms are the most complex to train, which is consistent with the quadratic complexity they present.
-In our models, this does not translate to better performance, so modellers should carefully test other alternatives to benchmark the right model.
+In summary, more sophisticated models, and in particular the GIN-GRU combination, perform better as the network grows, becoming dominant in the largest network of all.
+This is consistent with other results in deep learning, that confirm how data-hungry these models can be: in order to improve on simpler alternatives, it is necessary to have enough data diversity to achieve effective results.
+In terms of computational time, models with pure attention mechanisms are the most complex to train, which is consistent with their quadratic complexity.
+In our models, this does not translate into better performance, so modelers should carefully test other alternatives to benchmark the right model.
 Interestingly, the use of a balanced error measure, AUPRC, shows that more powerful models do present better results.
-As already discussed AUC, can be misleading when in presence of a high imbalance, so measures such as AUPRC can be more helpful.
+As discussed earlier, the AUC performance can be misleading in the presence of high imbalance, so measures such as AUPRC can be more helpful.